 Config OK

-Fix configuration errors before a restart, or filebeat.service can enter a failed state and stop shipping logs.
+Fix validation errors before a restart or filebeat.service can move into a failed state and stop shipping logs.

 5. Restart the Filebeat service to apply configuration changes.